 General Failure: Gosei of all people.
 He fails to explain anything.
 Sure, much of the time, it's because he's interrupted by an alien attack, but he never picks it back up when he has a chance.
 Couple that with the Rangers seemingly figuring out things on their own, like that they can morph straight to Super Megaforce without having to go through the outmoded Megaforce suits, and literally the only reason Gosei seems to be there is for plot convenience.

 Getting Crap Past the Radar: The Shadow Serpent eats shadows, leading the Rangers to stay in the shade where they don't cast them.
 During the Megazord fight, the inevitable quip comes up:

-Humans Are Bastards: The mutants believe this.
+Humans Are the Real Monsters: The mutants believe this.
 They made their home underneath an old toxic waste factory, where they were formed from the waste that seeped into the cavern underground.
 They view their plan to turn Earth into a toxic wasteland as simply finishing what humanity started.

 Gosei and Tensou being blatant Expies of Zordon and Alpha.
 Justified; Zordon was Gosei's mentor.
 Plus, the local hangout owner is named "Ernie" like his Mighty Morphin' counterpart.

 In the cast wardrobe◊: Blue Ranger Noah in smart specs similar to Billy's, while Pink Ranger Emma sports shorts like Kimberly.